sneachda/juicebar-ms3/README.md

 I deleted some dummy testing recipes to test the functionality.
 I received confirmation message saying deletion was successful.

 Each time I performed above tasks I have checked Mongo DB to ensure actions were reflected there.

+I have noticed if user adds new recipe and put incorrect URL for image, image space will be blank.

 *Footer*